dpzmick/old-website/_posts/2016-12-17-audio-basics.md

 Next, we want to avoid operations which have a high worst case runtime.
 This can be tricky because some things with bad worst case runtime things have a reasonable [amortized](https://en.wikipedia.org/wiki/Amortized_analysis) runtime.
 The canonical example of this is a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array).
-A dynamic array can be inserted into very quickly most of the time, but every so often if must reallocate itself and copy all of its data somewhere else.
+A dynamic array can be inserted into very quickly most of the time, but every so often it must reallocate itself and copy all of its data somewhere else.
 For a large array, this expensive copy might cause us to miss our deadline every once and a while.
 Fortunately, for some data structures, we can push these worst case costs around and make the operations realtime safe (see [Incremental resizing](https://en.wikipedia.org/wiki/Hash_table#Dynamic_resizing)).